AlexOrlek/bacterialBercow/README.md

 git clone https://github.com/AlexOrlek/ATCG.git
 cd ATCG
 ```
-You should find the executable scripts (`curateplasmids.py` `database_setup.py`) within the repository directory.
+You should find the executable scripts (`curateplasmids.py` and `database_setup.py`) within the repository directory.
 If you add the path of this directory to your [$PATH variable](https://www.computerhope.com/issues/ch001647.htm), then ATCG can be run by calling the executable scripts e.g. `curateplasmids.py [`*`arguments...`*`]` from any directory location.

 __Installing the rMLST database__:

 The ribsomal multi-locus sequence typing (rMLST) database comprises sequences of allelic ribosomal loci; these sequences can be used as chromosomal markers i.e to detect chromosomal as opposed to plasmid sequence.
-The database is free, but you will need to agree to an associated licence agreement which __forbids the distribution of the database__ in order to protect Intellectual Property.
+The database is free, but you will need to agree to an associated licence agreement which __forbids the distribution of the database__, in order to protect the Intellectual Property.

 To gain access and install the database, follow these steps:
-*Register for a PubMLST account if you do not already have one.
+* Register for a PubMLST account if you do not already have one.
 The link to register is [here](https://pubmlst.org/bigsdb).
 Click on "Register for a site-wide account".
-*Login to your account at https://pubmlst.org/bigsdb and request access to Ribosomal MLST genome and Ribosomal MLST locus/sequence definitions under Registrations.
+* Login to your account at https://pubmlst.org/bigsdb and request access to Ribosomal MLST genome and Ribosomal MLST locus/sequence definitions under Registrations.
 Additionally, email Keith Jolley (keith.jolley@zoo.ox.ac.uk) and request a consumer id and secret so that you'll be able to access the database programatically.
-*Put your consumer id and secret into a text file (file name does not matter), with the id on the first line and the secret on the second.
-The file contents should look something like the below snippet:<br>
+* Put your consumer id and secret into a text file (file name does not matter), with the id on the first line and the secret on the second.
+The file contents should look something like the below snippet:

 ```bash
 efKXmqp2D0EBlMBkZaGC2lPf
 F$M+fQ2AFFB2YBDfF9fpHF^qSWJdmmN%L4Fxf5Gur3
 ```

-*Install the database by running the `database_setup.py` executable, providing the `-s` flag with the file containing the secret id and secret:<br>
+* Install the database by running the `database_setup.py` executable, providing the `-s` flag with the file containing the secret id and secret:<br>

 ```bash
 database_setup.py -s secretfile.txt`
 ```

-*Follow the instructions that appear on screeen.
-The rMLST database will be installed in the databases folder within the repository.
+* Follow the instructions that appear on screeen.
+The rMLST database will be installed in the databases directory within the repository.